Graph minors, Ehrhart theory, and a monotonicity property: Circuit signatures and dissections

 \subsection{Dissections via acyclic circuit signatures}

 As we have mentioned earlier, acyclic circuit signatures can be used to construct dissections of extended root polytopes.
-This is explained in \cite[Corollary 2.6]{LiPostnikov} for the case where the generating vectors of the root polytope lie in an affine subspace.
+This is explained in \cite{LiPostnikov} in the `flat' case, when the generating vectors of the root polytope lie in an affine hyperplane (not containing $\mathbf0$).
 Let us give here a construction for the general case.
-We choose to give the proofs, but we note that one could also reduce the general case to the affine case.
+We choose to give the proofs, although we note that one could also reduce the general case to the flat one.